junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam takes the cue and sits behind the wheel.

 "I'll just..."
-Charlie hesitates outside the car, flashing into form.
+Charlie hesitates outside the car, flashing back into form.

 Sam smiles guiltily.
 "Yeah, you can take the shotgun.
 And, nice to see you again, Charlie."